0xMochamad-Arif-Fahrizal/ILoveMusic/README.md

-# ILoveMusic 🎵
+# ILoveMusic

-Aplikasi desktop untuk download dan manage musik dari SoundCloud, dibuat dengan Electron dan React.
+Desktop application for downloading and managing music from SoundCloud, built with Electron and React.

-## ✨ Features
+## Features

-- Download musik dari SoundCloud
+- Download music from SoundCloud
-- Extract metadata (BPM, Key) dari track
+- Extract metadata (BPM, Key) from tracks
-- Download single atau multiple tracks (dengan ZIP compression)
+- Download single or multiple tracks (with ZIP compression)
-- Beautiful UI dengan React
+- Beautiful UI with React
 - Cross-platform (macOS, Windows, Linux)

-## 🚀 Installation
+## Installation

 ### Prerequisites

-- Node.js (v16 atau lebih baru)
+- Node.js (v16 or newer)
-- npm atau yarn
+- npm or yarn

 ### Setup